he-yang/excel-to-json-mcp/TERMS.md

 ## 6. Data Privacy

 We are committed to protecting your privacy.
 Your "Excel data","CSV data" or "File in provided URL" is transmitted securely via HTTPS and processed through our Cloudflare Workers-based Service.
-The data will not be stored, shared, or used by us for any purpose other than providing the Service.
+Detailed Privacy Policy, refer to [Privacy Policy](PRIVACY.md)

 ## 7. Disclaimer of Warranties